Weak Hero

 Weak Hero is a South Korean television series written and directed by Yoo Soo-min with Kim Jin-seok and Park Dan-hee, starring Park Ji-hoon.
 It is based on the Naver webtoon Weak Hero by Seopass and Kim Jin-seok (Razen), which was published in 2018.
 The first three episodes premiered at the 27th Busan International Film Festival, which was held from October 5 to 14, 2022.
 The first season was released on Wavve on November 18, 2022.
-The second season was released on Netflix on April 25, 2025.
+The second season was released on Netflix on April 25, 2025 as a Netflix Original.

 Synopsis

 Class 1

 Yeon Si-eun is among the top 1% of students in his class and is not interested in anything except studying.
 Though physically weak, he does not back down from the bullies in his classroom led by Jeon Yeong-bin.
 Using his quick decision-making skills, knowledge of multiple subjects, and the objects in his surroundings, Si-eun protects himself from their escalating acts of violence.
 But when he gets in grave danger, he receives help from Ahn Su-ho, the strongest fighter in their class, and Oh Beom-seok, the tormented son of an assemblyman.
 The three become friends as they try to survive a high school life full of violence and learn what it truly means to be strong.